List of The Fall characters: Peter Jensen

 Father Peter Jensen (Seán McGinley) is a paedophile priest who used to run Gortnacul, one of the children's homes that Paul Spector was sent to after his mother committed suicide.
 Jensen was convicted of sexually abusing the boys placed in his care and was sentenced to prison.
 Jim Burns was the arresting officer.
 During the investigation, Gibson discovers that Spector had been at Gortnacul and Burns goes to interview Jensen in prison to gather background information on the killer.
 Jensen is unrepentant and believes he was doing God's work by getting the boys to "explore their sexuality", claiming that they all consented.
 Despite being defrocked, Jensen continues to act as a priest behind bars and refuses to co-operate with Burns' questioning unless he is addressed as "Father".
 In series two, Jensen claims that he did not molest Paul, with Paul later clarifying that this was only because he didn't wash himself, with the goal of repulsing Peter.
-In series three it is revealed that this is a lie and that Paul was Jensen's "favourite", subjected to daily abuse for a year.
+In series three it is suggested that this is a lie and that Paul was Jensen's "favourite", subjected to daily abuse for a year.